particle-iot/docs/src/content/firmware/software-design/threading-explainer.md

 - `result` filled in with the `os_thread_t` thread handle for the new thread
 - `name` Name for the thread.
 Currently limited to 16 bytes.
 Not really used for anything and does not need to be unique.
 - `priority` the thread priority (optional).
 The default is 2.
 Smaller numbers are lower priority.
 The idle task priority is 0 and is the lowest.
 The maximum is currently 9.
-Avoid creating very high priority threads as they can adversely affect the operation of the rest of the system.
+Avoid creating very high priority threads as they can adversely affect the operation of the device.
 - `fun` thread function
 - `thread_param` optional context data that is passed to the thread function.
 - `stack_size` the stack size (optional).
 Default is 3K bytes (3072 bytes).